-Barrick Gold sends dispute notice to Papua New Guinea over Porgera Mine
+Barrick Gold sends dispute notice to Papua New Guinea over Porgera mine

-July 10 (Reuters) - Canadian miner Barrick Gold Corp ABX.TO said on Friday its subsidiary, Barrick (PD) Australia Pty Limited, an investor in the Porgera Mine, has given notice to Papua New Guinea (PNG) that a dispute has arisen under the bilateral investment treaty (BIT) between PNG and Australia.
+July 10 (Reuters) - Canadian miner Barrick Gold Corp ABX.TO said on Friday it served a dispute notice to the Papua New Guinea (PNG) government over the country's refusal to extend a mining lease in the Porgera valley.

-Barrick PD said the dispute arises out of the PNG Government's decision not to extend the Porgera special mining lease (SML) in violation of the terms of the treaty and international law governing foreign investment.
+The company said the notice was sent by its subsidiary Barrick (PD) Australia Pty Limited, an investor in the Porgera mine, citing a violation in a bilateral investment treaty between PNG and Australia as well as international law governing foreign investment.

+In April, Papua New Guinea's government refused to extend Barrick's expired lease on environmental and social concerns, prompting the company to trim its annual gold production forecast to 4.6 million-5.0 million ounces from an earlier 4.8 million-5.2 million ounces.

 (Reporting by Shradha Singh in Bengaluru; Editing by Ramakrishnan M.)